Dragonflies and Damselflies of Shropshire

 One of the latest species to appear, on the wing from late July to September.
 Found in a variety of still water habitats, it is a frequent inhabitant of garden ponds.
 Both sexes have distinctive coloured band markings on s9 and 10 unlike the pattern of paired spots found on other Hawkers.
 There is also a very broad coloured stripe on the tops and side of the thorax.
 Males are quite dark, marked with apple green - instantly obvious when you see one.
 Females are deep brown, again with apple green markings.

-A male showing the distinct markings green markings on the abdomen witht blue bands on segments 9 and 10 ....
+An adult male Southern Hawker showing the typical distinct green markings on the abdomen with blue bands on segments 9 and 10 ....